 Don’t wait until you’re starting your Transition GPS class (formerly known as TAP) six months before retirement to decide you’re going to take the plunge.
 If you wait, you likely won’t have enough time to do the due diligence and take the right steps to succeed.
-Instead, you should start thinking about what you want to do at the 15-year mark…right around the time when you’ll be turning down the Career Status Bonus (or you should be since it’s a huge rip-off).
+Instead, you should start thinking about what you want to do at the 15-year mark.

 2. Budget for Your Military Transition

-You should have 6 months to two years of living expenses in an emergency savings account by the time you retire.
+You should have six months to two years of living expenses in an emergency savings account by the time you retire.
 You want to have enough money set aside to get you through the next two years as you adjust to post-military life.
 While you will have your pension, you should be very careful when considering how much pension you will actually receive.
-You probably will want to start saving for this at 5 years out, as well.
+You probably will want to start saving for this at five years out.
 Use the guidance below:

 Six months: If your spouse works, or if you’re moving into an available job opening that pays your current salary (or higher), you are in a fairly stable position.
-However, you’ll still want to have six months’ living expenses saved to account for higher taxes and all of the unanticipated adjustments (such as paying more for medical care and life insurance) that you’ll discover in your first two years.
+You’ll still want to have six months’ living expenses saved to account for higher taxes and all of the unanticipated adjustments (such as paying more for medical care and life insurance) that you’ll discover in your first two years.

-1 year: If your spouse does not work, or if you anticipate moving into an available job that does not start at your current salary, you should set aside 1 year of living expenses.
+One year: If your spouse does not work, or if you anticipate moving into an available job that does not start at your current salary, you should set aside one year of living expenses.

 18 months: If you’re not immediately going back to work, or anticipate having a tough time finding the job that you want, you may want to budget 18 months’ living expenses.